MCL Tear Treatment in Lemay, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Lemay, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.
+- Contact Sports: Football, soccer, and hockey players in Lemay, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
-Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.

 Symptoms of an MCL Tear